iNavFlight/inav/docs/Rx.md

 If you are using a 6ch tx such as the FS-I6 or TGY-I6 then you must flash a 10ch firmware on the tx to make use of these extra channels.
+The flash is avaliable here: https://github.com/benb0jangles/FlySky-i6-Mod-

+After flash "10ch Timer Mod i6 Updater", it is passible to get RSSI signal on selected Aux channel from FS-i6 Err sensor.

+It is possible to use ibus RX and ibus telemetry on only one port of the hardware UART.
+More information in Telemetry.md.

 ## MultiWii serial protocol (MSP)